-This time of the year is special in Bordeaux.
 During the first week of April, wine professionals flock to Bordeaux to taste the newest vintage.
-En Primeurs is an incredible experience, where all chateaux let you taste their ageing wines from barrels.
+En Primeurs is an incredible experience, where all chateaux let you taste their aging wines from barrels.
 I tasted 250 different wines in a week including all the top growths.
 What a treat!

 Even if you are not a wine pro, don’t worry, we might still be able to taste wines directly from barrels on our spring Bordeaux wine tours.

 Every other year around mid-May, Bordeaux welcomes VinExpo, one of the largest wine salons.
 If you don’t plan to participate, it is better to avoid that week as the hotel rooms may be scarce.

 If you are not afraid of heat, come in the summer.

 July and especially August in France tend to be quieter months.
 No traffic jams, plenty of parking in the city as locals flock to beaches.
 Enjoy a summer afternoon with a glass of wine in a chateau garden, observe the quiet of the vineyards, butterflies, watch grape colors turn from green to purple.

 If you come during the summer months, do not miss an opportunity to climb Dune du Pilat, the largest European sand dune overlooking the Bay of Arcachon, only about an hour away from Bordeaux.

 Besides, there are other events taking place in the city of Bordeaux.
 Bordeaux Fête du Fleuve takes place in the second part of June.
 Free concerts, tall ships, fireworks, wine tastings on the banks of La Garonne are just some of the festival events.

 Winter is not the most popular time to visit.
 Rainy, windy days are not uncommon.
 However, bright, crispy sunny days are to be expected too.
 It almost never gets to a freezing point.